 The purpose of this paper is to examine the oft-repeated assertion regarding the efficiency of a "simple parsing algorithm" combinable with a variety of different grammars written in the form of appropriate tables of rules.
-The paper raises the question of the increasing complexity of the tables when more than the most elementary natural-language conditions are included, as well as the question of the ordering of the rules within such nonelementary tables.
-Some concrete examples from the field of machine translation will be given in the final version of the paper.
+The paper raises the question of the increasing complexity of the tables when more than the most elementary natural-language conditions are included, as well as the question of the ordering of the rules within such non-elementary tables.
 Some conclusions are presented.